brainthief/socnet/README.md

 * import only what export other module

+* only one default export

 * export const Profile...

-* export default const Profile...
+* export default Profile...

 * import Profile from './profile - imports default export